Actions & filters

 Read more about action and filter hooks here:

-In Klarna for WooCommerce there aren’t many action and filter hooks available.
-But there can be some, mainly for modifying the order data sent to Klarna.
+In Klarna for WooCommerce there are a few action and filter hooks available.

 How and where to insert the code?

-To get the functions exemplified in this section to work you need to add the code to your theme’s functions.php.
-You can add it as its own plugin or through the Code Snippets plugin, or something similiar of your choice.
+To get the functions exemplified in this section to work you need to add the code to your WordPress project.
+You can add it as its own plugin, through the Code Snippets plugin, your theme’s functions.php file or something similar of your choice.

 Filters